gleitz/howdoi/README.rst

       -a, --all             display the full text of the answer -l, --link            display only the answer link -c, --color           enable colorized output
-      -n NUM_ANSWERS, --num-answers NUM_ANSWERS
+      -j, --json-output     return answers in raw json format, append '| python -m json.tool' at end of query to prettify -n NUM_ANSWERS, --num-answers NUM_ANSWERS
                             number of answers to return
       -C, --clear-cache     clear the cache